asadimran2877/Point-of-Sales-System/README.md

 # Point-of-Sales-System
-A Point of sale with different Graphical User Interface for admin and salesman developed in JAVA
+A Point of sale with different Graphical User Interface for admin and salesman developed in JAVA (Netbeans) and MicroSoft SQL Server.